1 dead, 1 injured after shooting at Take 1 Lounge in Fort Lauderdale

 FORT LAUDERDALE, FLA.
-(WSVN) - Fort Lauderdale Police Department is investigating a shooting that left one person dead.
+(WSVN) - Police are investigating a shooting that left one person dead outside of a bar in Fort Lauderdale.

-Officers found an adult male in the parking lot who had been shot.
+Responding Fort Lauderdale Police officers found a man in the parking lot with apparent gunshot wounds.
+He was pronounced dead at the scene

-A second victim was found with non-life threatening injuries and was transported to Broward Health North.
+A second victim was found with injuries that were not life-threatening.
+They were transported to Broward Health North.

-According to investigators, the first victim was in an altercation with an unknown suspect when he was shot.
+Detectives said the first victim was in an altercation with an unknown subject when he was shot.

 The second victim was not involved and was struck by a stray bullet.

-The first victim was pronounced dead on scene.
-He has been identified as Bernie Jean, a resident of the city of Pompano Beach.
+Police have identified the deceased victim as Bernie Jean, a resident of the city of Pompano Beach.

 Copyright 2021 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.